scidsg/hushline/README.md

 ## Email Notifications

-Hush Line sends an email notification with the encrypted messages that sources submit.
-Passwords are stored in plaintext, so our recommendation is to use a Gmail account with a one-time password.
-Since the messages are encrypted, Google can't see the contents.
+Hush Line uses SMTP to send email notifications.
+You'll need your email and SMTP addresses, a port number, and a password.
+We recommend using a Gmail account with a one-time password since we store passwords in plaintext.
+Your messages are encrypted, so Google won't be able to read their contents.